citp/privacy-policy-historical/c/co/com/comodo.com.md

 **Security**
 This website takes every precaution to protect our customer's information.
 When customers submit sensitive information via the website, such information is protected both online and off-line.

-During certificate enrolment, where sensitive information is required, the transmission of information is encrypted and protected using Secure Sockets Layer (SSL).
+During certificate enrolment, where sensitive information is required, the transmission of information is encrypted and protected using [Secure Sockets Layer](http://www.instantssl.com/) ([SSL](http://www.instantssl.com/)).
 This includes the submission of any payment information such as credit card details.

-Comodo use SSL encryption to protect sensitive information online and do everything in our power to protect user-information off-line.
+Comodo use [SSL encryption](http://www.instantssl.com/ssl-certificate-products/https.html) to protect sensitive information online and do everything in our power to protect user-information off-line.
 All of our customer's information, not just the sensitive information mentioned above, is restricted in our offices.
 Only employees who need the information to perform a specific job (for example billing administration or the development team) are granted access to personally identifiable information.
 Our employees must use password-protected screen-savers when they leave their desk.
 When they return, they must re-enter their password to re-gain access to customer information.
 Furthermore, ALL employees are kept up-to-date on our security and privacy practices.
 Every quarter, as well as any time new policies are added, our employees are notified and/or reminded about the importance we place on privacy, and what they can do to ensure our customers' information is protected.
 The servers that we store personally identifiable information on are kept in a secure environment, behind a locked cage.
 The cryptographic keys used to issue certificates are maintained in the secure environment of FIPS-140 level 4 accredited IBM 4758 crypto devices.

 **Supplementation of Information (validation of submitted details)**
 In order for Comodo to properly fulfil its obligation to our customers, it is necessary for us to supplement the information we receive with information from 3rd party sources.

-For example, prior to the issuance of some certificate types Comodo may use the WHOIS database, Government sourced companies house database or Dun & Bradstreet company lookup information to validate the accuracy of supplied data.
+For example, prior to the issuance of some certificate types Comodo may use the WHOIS database, Government source companies house database or Dun & Bradstreet company lookup information to validate the accuracy of supplied data.
 This is an integral aspect of the service provided by Comodo.

 **Service Updates**
 Established customers will occasionally receive information on products, services, special deals, and a newsletter.
 Out of respect for the privacy of our customers we present the option not to receive these types of communications.
 We also send the user service announcement updates.
 Customers are not able to unsubscribe from service announcements, which may contain important security information about the service.